 Private Practice Placement Package

-Outlines the role emerging placement and includes suggested templates, UBC curriculum details, Worksafe BC policy, preceptor training and resources.
+Outlines private practice placements and includes suggested templates, UBC curriculum details, Worksafe BC policy, preceptor training and resources.

 Role Emerging Placement Package